dominicprior/TinyDungeonNotes/README.md

 Currently, there aren't any options at all.
 For example, the info is always displayed in the top left of the screen.

-So far, it just has info for the Outland dungeons.
+So far, it just covers the Outland dungeons.